JMathiszig-Lee/base36NHSnumberchecker/README.md

 # base36NHSnumberchecker

-Converts NHS numbers to Base36 and searches them for swearwords
+This is a small project based on a twitter thread i had with  @marcus_baw and @blu3id

+number.py coverts a range of NHS numbers to Base 36 and prints out any that contain words from a banned words list for 'christian friendly' websites